WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 **WPC Python driver** contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.

+It builded in [asynchronous](https://docs.python.org/3/library/asyncio.html) structure which is non-blocking mode with high program performance.

+## Quick Start

+In the bellowing example, we use **pywpc** to find all available WPC devices.

 **pywpc.pyd** is a Python based dll file which support on win10 x64.

-## Quick Start

-In the bellowing example, we use **pywpc** library to find all available WPC devices.

 ```python
 >>> from wpcsys import pywpc